2021 Topics in International Justice, Rights & the Environment (ENVRES & HUMRTS 215A) - Stanford, Co-Developer and Instructor

 Mentoring

-2018-19 Women’s Community Center – Graduate Program Coordinator
+2018-19 Stanford Women’s Community Center – Graduate Program Coordinator

 2015-16 Watsonville Area Teens Conserving Habitat (WATCH) – Science Mentor